BTS: A Comprehensive Benchmark for Tie Strength Prediction: Tie Strength Dataset Collection

-To cover different types of real-world social networks, we selected three datasets: Bitcoin\_alpha~\cite{derr2017signed} (a business transaction network), CollegeMSG~\cite{panzarasa2009patterns} (a college social network), and Twitter~\cite{kheiri2023analysis} (an online social network).
+To cover different types of real-world social networks, we selected three datasets, including an anonymous transaction network, a college messaging network, and a popular online social network.
 These datasets range from public to private interactions and contain rich features for our experiments.
 Below are the dataset details:

-\textit{Bitcoin\_alpha}: A cryptocurrency transaction network with anonymous online users as the nodes and their varying levels of trust/distrust ratings as directed weighted edges.
+\textit{Bitcoin\_alpha}~\cite{derr2017signed,arya2025datasets}: A cryptocurrency transaction network with anonymous online users as the nodes and their varying levels of explicitly defined trust/distrust ratings as directed weighted edges.
 We use text embeddings from user comments and filter out distrust edges to focus on trust-based strong/weak ties.

-\textit{CollegeMSG}: A social network of college students, where nodes represent users and edge weights are calculated based on the number of messages sent from one user to another.
+\textit{CollegeMSG}~\cite{panzarasa2009patterns}: This dataset is a college student interaction social network, where nodes represent students, a directed edge represents a user interacting with another user, and the edge weights represent the number of messages sent from one user to another.

-\textit{Twitter}: A following network where nodes are users and edges represent interactions (i.e., retweets and quotes) from one user to another.
-To ensure we are studying active users, we only include users that have at least posted or deleted a tweet in the prior 3 weeks.
-We also remove nodes that never interacted with other nodes to ensure the local threshold has practical meaning for them.
-The edge features are set to be the average embedding of the interacted tweet from source to target nodes.
+\textit{Twitter}~\cite{kheiri2023analysis,farokhi2024edge}: This dataset represents a following network, where nodes are users and edges represent interactions between them (e.g., retweets and quotes).
+During the data collection process, we first identified users using a breadth-first search starting from a selected Twitter account, initially collecting data for 130,000 users, which includes social ties, user-generated content (such as tweets, retweets, and quotes), and, when available, user self-declared bios.
+To focus on active users, we only include those who have posted or deleted at least one tweet within the past three weeks.
+Additionally, we remove users who never interacted with others (i.e., no retweets or comments), ensuring that all remaining nodes have meaningful network connections.
+Lastly, we use the average embedding of tweets that the source user directed to the target user as the edge features, which captures the semantic context of their interaction.

 In each of the resulting networks, we assigned an undirected tie between each pair of nodes with strength determined by the corresponding definitions.
 The tie weight features were obtained by averaging embeddings between two nodes for the Bitcoin\_alpha and Twitter datasets, and by taking the sum of edge weights for CollegeMSG, as no semantic edge features are available for this dataset.
-This transformation prepares the dataset for the subsequent experiments.
+This transformation prepares the dataset for the experiments.